On Feedback Vertex Set: New Measure and New Structures: A polynomial-time solvable case for disjoint-fvs

-In this section we consider a special class of instances for the {\sc disjoint-fvs} problem.
-This approach is closely related to the classical study on graph maximum genus embeddings \cite{maxgenus,furst}.
+In this section we consider a special class of instances for {\sc disjoint-fvs}.
+This approach is closely related to the classical study on graph maximum genus embeddings \cite{chen-03-max-genus,furst88}.
 However, the study on graph maximum genus embeddings that is related to our approach is based on general spanning trees of a graph, while our approach must be restricted to only spanning trees that are constrained by the vertex partition $(V_1, V_2)$ of an instance $(G; V_1, V_2; k)$ of {\sc disjoint-fvs}.
-We start with the following simple lemma.
+We start with a simple lemma.

-\begin{lemma} Let $G$ be a graph and let $S$ be a subset of vertices in $G$ such that the induced subgraph $G[S]$ is a forest.
-Then there is a spanning tree in $G$ that contains the entire induced subgraph $G[S]$, and can be constructed in time $O(m \alpha(n))$, where $\alpha(n)$ is the inverse of Ackermann function \cite{CormenLRS01}.
+\begin{lemma} Let $G$ be a connected graph and let $H$ be a subgraph of $G$ such that $H$ is a forest.
+There is a spanning tree in $G$ that contains the entire subgraph $H$, and can be constructed in time $O(m \alpha(n))$, where $\alpha(n)$ is the inverse of Ackermann function.

-\begin{proof} The lemma can be proved based on a process that is similar to the well-known Kruskal's algorithm for constructing a minimum spanning tree for a given graph $G$ \cite{CormenLRS01}, which runs in time $O(m \alpha(n))$ if we do not have to sort the edges.
-Starting from a structure $G_0$ that initially consists of the forest $G[S]$ and all vertices in $G - S$, we repeatedly insert each of the remaining edges (in an arbitrary order) into the structure $G_0$ as long as the edge does not create a cycle.
-The resulting structure of this process must be a spanning tree that contains the forest $G[S]$. \end{proof} \end{lemma}
+\begin{proof} The lemma can be proved based on a process that is similar to the well-known Kruskal's algorithm for constructing a minimum spanning tree for a given graph, which runs in time $O(m \alpha(n))$ if we do not have to sort the edges.
+Starting from a structure $G_0$ that initially consists of the forest $H$ and all vertices in $G$ that are not in $H$, we repeatedly add each of the remaining edges (in an arbitrary order) to the structure $G_0$ as long as the edge does not create a cycle.
+The resulting structure of this process must be a spanning tree that contains the entire subgraph $H$. \end{proof} \end{lemma}

-Let $(G; V_1, V_2; k)$ be an instance for the {\sc disjoint-fvs} problem, recall that $(V_1, V_2)$ is a partition of the vertex set of the graph $G$ such that both induced subgraphs $G[V_1]$ and $G[V_2]$ are forests.
-By Lemma~\ref{new11}, there is a spanning tree $T$ of the graph $G$ that contains the entire induced subgraph $G[V_2]$.
-Call a spanning tree that contains the induced subgraph $G[V_2]$ a {\it $T_{G[V_2]}$-tree}.
+Let $(G; V_1, V_2; k)$ be an instance for {\sc disjoint-fvs}.
+Since the induced subgraph $G[V_2]$ is a forest, by Lemma~\ref{new11}, there is a spanning tree $T$ of the graph $G$ that contains $G[V_2]$.
+Call a spanning tree that contains $G[V_2]$ a {\it $G[V_2]$-spanning tree}.

+For a graph $H$, denote by $E(H)$ the set of edges in $H$, and for an edge subset $E'$ in $H$, denote by $H - E'$ the graph $H$ with the edges in $E'$ removed (the end vertices of these edges are not removed).